 Jan Ohlberger, PhD

-My research aims at understanding how fish populations respond to changes in climate, exploitation by humans, and disease spread, in marine and freshwater ecosystems.
+My research aims at understanding how fish populations in marine and freshwater ecosystems respond to climate change, fishing, and diseases.
 I am interested in the ecological, physiological, and evolutionary aspects of these responses.
-To investigate my research questions, I use numerical models such as age-/size-structured population models in combination with empirical data, statistical time-series analysis of large datasets, simulation modeling, state-space models, as well as lab experiments and fieldwork.
+To investigate my research questions, I use numerical models such as age- or size-structured population models in combination with empirical data, statistical models, time-series analysis, simulation modeling, as well as lab experiments and fieldwork.

-Langangen et al. 2016.
+Langangen et al. 2017.
 Cascading effects of mass mortality events in Arctic marine communities.
-Global Change Biology.
+Global Change Biology 23:283–292.